Home Heat Pump Guide

 4. Expansion — the liquid passes through an expansion valve, dropping in pressure and temperature, ready to absorb heat again

 Different refrigerants have different physical properties — boiling points, heat capacities, pressures — that affect how efficiently this cycle runs.
-For the full science behind this process, read our guide on how air source heat pumps work.

 The Three Main Refrigerants in UK Heat Pumps